Robbers kill man in cold blood

 At the time, Jinesh was said to have been fighting for his life and after the attackers left he was rushed to the hospital, but was sadly certified dead upon arrival.

-“Our only son was killed mercilessly and we plead with anyone who may have any information about the culprits to inform the nearest police station,” Tushar pleaded.
+“Our only son was killed mercilessly and we plead with anyone who may have any information about the culprits to inform the nearest police station,” Hitesh pleaded.

 In a statement, Police Public Relations Officer, Witness Bosija, confirmed the incident and said their investigations were still at preliminary stage.